kurtbuilds/ormlite/README.md

 ```

 Ensure that you have DATABASE_URL set in your environment.
 Here, we do it with an extremely simple `.env` setup.
-In general, we recommend a tool like `https://github.com/casey/just` to run commands with `.env` files.
-This guide
+In general, we recommend a tool like [`just`](https://github.com/casey/just) to run commands with `.env` files.
+However,
-just sources the .env to bash environment to keep it simple.
+this guide sources the .env to bash environment to keep it simple.

 ```bash
 # .env